pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       all
       -v, --verbose                   Display extra information about the processing.
-      -m, --mock-server FILENAME      Defines, a mock WBEM server is as the target WBEM server.
+      -m, --mock-server FILENAME      Defines, a mock WBEM server as the target WBEM server.
 The option value defines a MOF or Python file path used to populate the mock repository.
 This option may be used